KTH/node-api/README.md

 ## Setup

-- Clone this repository ([KTH/node-api](https://github.com/KTH/node-api)) or create a new repository with this repository as a template.
+- Create a new public repository with this repository ([KTH/node-api](https://github.com/KTH/node-api)) as a template
-- Switch to branch `coding-interview`.
+- Switch to branch `coding-interview`
-- Install the dependencies with `npm i`.
+- Install the dependencies with `npm i`
-- Start a MongoDB server instance with `npm run mongo:start`.
-(You can stop it with `npm run mongo:stop`.)
+- Start a MongoDB server instance with `npm run mongo:start` (you can stop it with `npm run mongo:stop`)
-- Start the application with `npm run start-dev`.
-(The terminal should display something similar to [Example of log output on start](#example-of-log-output-on-start).)
+- Start the application with `npm run start-dev` (the terminal should display something similar to [Example of log output on start](#example-of-log-output-on-start))
-- Verify that the Swagger UI is available on http://localhost:3001/api/node/swagger/.
+- Verify that the Swagger UI is available on http://localhost:3001/api/node/swagger/

 ## Getting started

 - Authorization is managed with an `apiKey`.
 The default value is set to `1234` in `./config/serverSettings.js:19`.
 Press the _Authorize 🔓_ button in the Swagger UI, enter _1234_, press _Authorize_, and close the modal.
 Now, you can try the _GET /\_checkAPIkey_ endpoint.
 It will return response code `200` if you are authorized.
-- Try to save data to the database with the _POST /v1/data/{id}_ endpoint.
+- Try to save data to the database with the _POST /v1/data/{id}_ endpoint
-- Then, try to retrieve the same data with the _GET /v1/data/{id}_ endpoint.
+- Then, try to retrieve the same data with the _GET /v1/data/{id}_ endpoint

 ## Assignments

 The assignments aim to add endpoints for full CRUD functionality.

 1. Change the data endpoints to handle values with `firstName` and `lastName`, instead of just `name`.
-Example: `{ "name": "John Doe" }` to `{ "firstName": "John", "lastName": "Doe"}`.
+Example: `{ "name": "John Doe" }` to `{ "firstName": "John", "lastName": "Doe"}`
-2. Add `PUT` and `DELETE` data endpoints.
+2. Add `PUT` and `DELETE` data endpoints
 3. Refactor data endpoints to person endpoints.
-Example: _GET /v1/data/{id}_ to _GET /v1/person/{id}_.
+Example: _GET /v1/data/{id}_ to _GET /v1/person/{id}_

 ## References

 ### Troubleshooting

-- If you have problems pushing, try `git push --no-verify`.
+- If you have problems pushing, try `git push --no-verify`

 ### Example of log output on start